anamer/GCP-Loadbalancer-helper/README.md

 # GCP-CA-Service-Helper-Scripts

-This repository includes helper scripts for the GCP Certificate Authority Service.
+This repository includes helper scripts for the Google Cloud Certificate Authority Service.

 ## Installation
 ```sh